cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 ==== Testing Results
 The test is observational.
 This means that we will have to analyse the output to know if the code that we made actually function as it should.
 As expected, while the code isn't there, none of the tests passed.
 However once the code has been developed, this is the result of the tests:

-Everything runs except from the
+#subpar.grid(
+  figure(move(dx:-3em,dy:0em,(image("IMG_1657.jpeg", width: 130%)))), <a>,
+  figure(move(dx:2em,dy:0em,(image("IMG_1658.jpeg", width: 127%)))), <b>,
+  columns: (1fr, 1fr),
+  label: <full>,
+)

+#image("image.png")
 // TODO: `InvalidStateError`

 The `InvalidStateError` sometimes appear and sometimes not.
 This is beacuse each worker runs `assignWork()` repeatedly with `setTimeout(assignwork, 0)` -- meaning it's in an infinite async loop, posting new work until mining stops.
 But when `stopMining()` is called (after one worker finds a valid hash), it terminates all workers.
 The problem though is that some workers still have a pending `setTimeout(assignWork, 0)` callback queued.
 So they wake up, try to call `worker.postMessage()` again but the worker has already been terminated, causing the `InvalidStateError`.
 This only happens in the 'Re-mining Test' because the test that triggers this (reMiningTest) calls `mineBlock()` directly again after mining once.
 This means that the global worker pool and `running` flag from the previous mining session are still in use.
 The new workers are starting while the old ones are mid-termination.
 Therfore they're racing.
 Therefore, to fix this, // TODO: workers = []
 // However the programs sometimes get killed when it does the re-mining block test
 // This is beacuse of variable scoping and worker lifecycle timing.
 The old workers from the previous mining round are still alive for a few milliseconds
 //
 // however the chain shouldnt be valid when remined
 // the `Block` class doesn't track whether it’s already mined, so calling `mineBlock()` again just overwrites nonce and hash.
 That’s why the reMiningTest passes, even though in a real blockchain it shouldn’t.
 // TODO: see block.ts
 //
 // Blockchain shouldnt still be valid after remining.
 Therefore adding a mined flag

 === Iteration 2 Evaluation
 I have invited some of my stakeholders, ..., to review my blockchain core structure.
 #pagebreak()
 == Iteration 3
 In Iteration 3, I will start to code a Command Line Interface (CLI) for my simulator.
 This will be a Minimum Viable Product (MVP).
 In this iteration, I will be linking everything that I had in the proof of concepts into one command line interface.
 This includes the demomstration of adding users to the blockchain network, showing how the blocks are propagating through the network after being added to the network,